ChrisyKE1/hotelbillingsystem/README.md

 # hotelbillingsystem
-ahotel billing system made by ck with front-end using html, css and some basing javascript for functionalities and to manage user data inputs and outputs
+ahotel billing system made by Chrispinus barasa with front-end using html, css and some basing javascript for functionalities and to manage user data inputs and outputs